|Road:||M1 between J14 and J15|

 |Services type:||Two sites located between junctions, connected by an internal bridge.|

 |Visit Newport Pagnell/Welcome Break's official website|

 One of the oldest services around, Newport Pagnell has done a lot with the little space it has.
-There isn't a lot of space, especially for southbound lorries, but the hotel has a very 1950s look to it and has received thumbs up for this.
+It carries late '50s/early '60s look and this is both its strength and weakness.